- Email: email@example.com

-I am grateful to the University of Leeds for awarding me a PRHS School Scholarship for the period 2017-2020.
+I am grateful to the University of Leeds for awarding me a PRHS School Scholarship for the period 2017–2020, and to the Royal Institute of Philosophy for awarding me a Jacobsen Scholarship for my 4th year.

 My PhD research is at the intersection of normative ethics and metaethics, and concerns the so-called 'paradox of deontology'.
 Aside from normative ethics and metaethics, I am interested in medical ethics, metaphysics and the philosophy of law.

-'What Is Wrong With Copying From Other Cultures?
-Appropriation, Alienation, and the Moral Evaluation of Copying', Copy Ethics: Theory & Practice (International Conference), Center for Interdisciplinary Research in Bielefeld, GER, July 2017
+- 'What Is Wrong With Copying From Other Cultures?
+Appropriation, Alienation, and the Moral Evaluation of Copying', Copy Ethics: Theory & Practice (International Conference), Center for Interdisciplinary Research in Bielefeld, Germany, July 2017

 - MA Philosophy (University of Münster, GER, 2016)